 4. Utilise techniques and software packages common to concept design practice and an ability to adhere to relevant concept design workflows, from generating initial ideas through to completed well-presented visual concept works.

 1 Visual Research

 Targeted visual research methods appropriate to concept design, building reliable resources via image gathering, scrapbooks, blogs or sketchbooks, online/offline sources, etc.

 2 Observational Drawing

-Drawing from life, expanding beyond reality, concepts grounded in real world scenarios, proving fantastical ideas.
+Drawing from life, visual referencing, expanding beyond reality, concepts grounded in real world scenarios, proving fantastical ideas.

 3 Concept Incubation

 Idea generation, photo collage, sketching, concept development, mood-boarding, thumbnailing, iteration, variation.